 Pricing depends on business size and booking volumes.
 Its basic package is $20 per month for small businesses, rising to $75 for its top united package, with additional charges for extra locations.

-Bookeo claims to have processed more than 36m appointments since 2010, with more than 36,000 users.
+Bookeo claims to have processed more than 47m bookings, with more than 40,000 active users.
 It offers booking software to suit a range of businesses, including basic appointments, booking for courses, and for travel and activities.

-One potentially useful feature is the ability to embed the booking widget into Facebook pages.
+One potentially useful feature is the ability to embed the booking widget into Facebook pages and integration is available for online calendars, website builders such as WordPress and payment gateways like Stripe.

 Pricing varies according to the types of booking.
-Basic appointments start at $15 per month, $40 for scheduling classes and courses, and $40 for tours and activities.
-Prices then increase depending on numbers of bookings and staff logins.
+Basic appointments start at $14.95 per month with a limit of one staff login and 200 monthly bookings.
+There’s a small business tier at $29.95 which allows for three staff logins and 1,000 bookings.
+Prices then increase up to $79.95 depending on numbers of bookings and staff logins.

 There are a few complaints online, but Bookeo has positive reviews overall.

 10to8 provides booking software which enables businesses to schedule, cancel and reschedule appointments as needed.
-10to8 can integrate with Gmail, Outlook, iCal and other software, while booking buttons and forms can be embedded into websites.
+10to8 can integrate with Gmail, Outlook, iCal and other software like Mailchimp, Zoom and WordPress while booking buttons and forms can be embedded into websites.

 For restaurants, it allows them to take bookings, manage tables, and also provides reminders to customers.